ChlorUpload/genshin-illustrations/README.md

 > `nation-name` / `character-name` / `character-image.jpg`

 ## Preprocessing
-`datagen` is anime face detector to extract the face images from the dataset. `process.py` generates face images into `process_result` folder and stores them by name.
+`datagen` is anime face detector to extract the face images from the dataset. `process.py` generates face images into `process_result` folder.

 ## Training
 You can train and test the model in `train.ipynb`.